Robert Furber

 Robert Furber (1674-1756) was a British horticulturist and writer, best known for writing the first seed catalogue produced in England.

-Furber was a member of the "English Society of Gardners", a group formed in 1724 to protect the reputations of plant growers by mutually agreeing to names for newly discovered plants.
-Furber contributed to the group's work, including collaborating on a book documenting the plants discovered and named by the group.
+Furber was a member of the "English Society of Gardners", a group formed in 1724 to protect the reputations of plant growers by mutually agreeing to names for newly identified plants.
+Furber contributed to the group's work, including collaborating on a book documenting the plants identified by the group.

 He had a nursery in Kensington in London (near modern Hyde Park Gate/Gloucester Road) from around 1700 until his death.
 It was taken over by his colleague John Williamson, then others and survived until the 1840s.

 March.
 In: Twelve Months of Flowers, 1730.

 (Henry Fletcher produced each of the twelve hand-colored engravings from paintings by Pieter Casteels).

 Furber's most notable work was Twelve Months of Flowers, published in 1730.
 The book was written as a catalog of plants and seeds, and featured twelve detailed engravings of seasonal plants in bloom.
 Henry Fletcher produced each of the twelve hand-colored engravings from paintings by Pieter Casteels.
 Each plant was numbered, with a list of the corresponding species names provided.
 More than 400 different species of plant were featured.
 The plates were originally sold on a subscription basis for £1 5s in uncolored form, or £2 12s 6d for a colored version.
 The book was reprinted in 1982.

 In 1732, Furber produced a follow-up work entitled Twelve Months of Fruit.
 Like his previous collection of flowers, Twelve Months of Fruit featured twelve full-color plates with 364 different fruit.
 Each plate focused on one month, and showed the varieties of fruit that would ripen during that month.

 Other works by Furber include a 1732 book entitled The Flower Garden Displayed, a general-purpose book written for a wider audience.

 He also had a position as an overseer of the poor in Kensington (St Mary Abbots parish, 1718) and was a churchwarden between 1725–6 and 1736–7.